We’re Here to Help Guide You Through a Strong Application

 It starts with you.
 Tell us your story—and your vision for your ideal career.

 The admissions committee considers every application holistically, based on merit.
-In our distinctive boutique program approach, there is no one “perfect candidate profile.”
+There is no one “perfect candidate profile.”

 You are a fit if we determine you will not only benefit from the program, but will enhance the Wisconsin MBA experience for the entire class.
 We seek a diverse mix of backgrounds, interests, and professional experience, which elevates classroom discussion, enlivens team projects, and adds meaning to experiential learning.

-Schedule a 30-minute consultation with an admissions team member for step-by-step support, from big picture down to the details.
+We offer 30-minute consultations with an admissions team member for step-by-step support.

 What You’ll Need To Apply to the Full-Time MBA Program